lrgfilipe/hackerrank-challenges/README.md

 # scala-challenges
-MY solutions on some scala challenges
+My solutions on some scala challenges